Blagues-API/blagues-api-php/readme.md

 Blagues API is a french public api which allows anyone to create and access multiple hundreds of jokes.
 This packages allows anyone to use easily this api using an OO approach.

+## Authentication

+You can get your authentication token at https://www.blagues-api.fr

 ## Examples

 **Here are some simple examples you can use to interact with the api.**